vibhanshu-mishra/tsd-mcp/README.md

 > "List all members in my TSD model"

-> "How many beams, columns, braces, and base plates are in this model?"

 > "Show me the section size for every member"

 > "What are the most common sections in this model?"

+> "Which members are failing design checks?"

+> "Show me the top utilized members"

+> "Which members are close to failing?"

 > "Give me a complete overview of the model"

-> "Are there any validation errors in the open model?"
+> "Are there any validation errors in the model?"

 Claude or ChatGPT will query your live TSD model and return results instantly.